srcimon/screwbox/UNRELEASED-CHANGES.md

 ### 🧽 Cleanup & refactoring

 - Reduced lightmap size and used optimzed blur filter to slightly reduce memory transfer rate (#393)
+- Moved all draw options to dedicated package

 ### 📦 Dependency updates